JWF-Official/otto-search-open-source/SECURITY.md

 # Security Policy

-We love responsible reports of (potential) security issues in Otto Search.
+We love responsible reports of (potential) security issues in Otto.

-You can contact us at realitysoftofficial@gmail.com.
+You can contact us at security@Otto.org.

 Be sure to provide as much information as possible and if found also reproduction steps of the identified vulnerability.
 Also